The Horton-Strahler number of Galton-Watson trees with possibly infinite variance: Framework and tools

-\begin{remark} Although the difficult part of (\ref{PS_tails_size}) is the very content of Kortchemski \& Richier \cite[Proposition 12]{KRcauchy}, the relatively explicit form of the right member of (\ref{PS_tails_size}) seems novel under the sole assumption that $\mu$ belongs to the domain of attraction of a $1$-stable law. $ \square$ \end{remark}
+\begin{remark} Although the difficult part of (\ref{PS_tails_size}) is the very content of Kortchemski \& Richier~\cite[Proposition 12]{KRcauchy}, the relatively explicit form of the right member of (\ref{PS_tails_size}) seems novel under the sole assumption that $\mu$ is in the domain of attraction of a $1$-stable law. \end{remark}

-We next recall two limit theorems on the maximal out-degree of a $\GW(\mu)$-tree when $\mu$ belongs to the domain of attraction of a $1$-stable law.
-They are part of more general results due to Kortchemski \& Richier \cite{KRcauchy}. \begin{proposition} Let $\tau$ be a $\GW(\mu)$-tree with offspring distribution $\mu$ that satisfies (\ref{critimu}) and that belongs to the domain of attraction of a $1$-stable law.
-Recall from (\ref{heightdelta}) that the notation $\Delta (\tau)$ stands for the maximal out-degree of $\tau$.
-Then, the following holds true. \begin{compactenum}
+We next recall two limit theorems on the maximal out-degree of a $\GW(\mu)$-tree $\tau$ when $\mu$ belongs to the domain of attraction of a $1$-stable law.
+They are part of more general results due to Kortchemski \& Richier~\cite{KRcauchy}. \begin{proposition} Let $\tau$ be a $\GW(\mu)$-tree whose offspring distribution $\mu$ is critical and non-trivial and that belongs to the domain of attraction of a $1$-stable law.
+Recall from (\ref{heightdelta}) that $\Delta (\tau)$ stands for the maximal out-degree of $\tau$.
+Then, the following holds true. \begin{itemize} \item[$(i)$] The following convergence holds in distribution on $[0, \infty)$: